 Last year while I was working in Egypt, my Dad announced his retirement.
-A month later he was diagnosed with ALS (aka Lou Gehrig’s Disease) for which there is no viable treatment or cure.
-Dad was a steadfast believer in the truth of salvation by God’s grace, given to us through Jesus who in an act of pure love took upon himself the punishment for our sins.
+A month later he was diagnosed with ALS (aka Lou Gehrig’s) a disease for which there is no viable treatment or cure.
+Dad was a steadfast believer in the truth of salvation by God’s grace, given to us through Jesus who, in an act of pure love, took upon himself the punishment for our sins.
 Over the course of the past 11 months, my Dad remained positive, peaceful, and strong at heart.
 A lifelong jazz musician, I know it wasn’t easy for him to lose the ability to play his saxophone but I never once heard him complain about his condition or the resulting changes that had to take place in his and my Mom’s life as they walked his last mile together.
 He never questioned God’s plan for him.
 With such dignity and strength of heart, he handled his final days as a man filled with hope for the everlasting.

 Mixed with feelings of both sorrow and joy I say to my Dad, I will see you later…